Old fossil fuels reservoirs release Methane

 2 tons of methane a day

-Carbon Dioxide is less potent but its lifetime is estimated to up to 95 years or even much longer.
+Carbon Dioxide is less potent, but they estimate its lifetime to be up to 95 years or even much longer.

-If the Arctic starts melting at a faster speed it will not be possible to stop global warming anymore.
+If the Arctic melts at a faster speed, it will not be possible to stop global warming anymore.

 All the things we will lose

 Global warming will change a lot of things.
 Many things we know nowadays and take for granted will not be visible anymore.
-Cities, landscapes and whole countries will disappear.
-Try and go and visit before it is only a photograph and memory.
-We are the main culprits and it is a sad legacy we leave to our future generations.
+Cities, landscapes, and entire countries will disappear.
+Try to visit before it is only a photograph and memory.
+We are the primary culprits and it is a sad legacy we leave to our future generations.